florisvb/alkali_flies_of_mono_lake/README.md

 This readme assumes working knowledge of Ubuntu and python.

+This code is not actively maintained.
+It worked on 2017-10-4 using up-to-date versions of the required software below.

 ## What you need to run our analysis
 * Ubuntu (we used Ubuntu 12-16)
 * Python (2.7)